Connecting your Flotiq account to Gatsby Cloud¶

 Configuring Gatsby Preview plugin¶

-You will paste both of them in Flotiq Gatsby Preview plugin settings, don't forget to click the
+You will paste all three of them in Flotiq Gatsby Preview plugin settings, don't forget to click the

 Save changes button.